senthilva/EVA6/1cycleLR_cifar10/readme.md

 ## Analysis:

 - After building the network , it took a couple of iterations to find the max LR and min LR
     - Tried with max LR of 1 and 2.
-Max test accuracy was at 24 epoch of ~85%
+Max test accuracy was at 24 epoch of ~85% at 24 epochs
-    - Reduced max LR to 0.5 Max test accuracy was
+    - Reduced max LR to 0.4 Max test accuracy was 88.59% at 24 spochs